sampladoc/oneIfStatement/README.md

 But here's the catch: you can use only one `if`.
 No multiple branches, ternary operators or `else`.

-There is an example in JS and PHP
+##There is an example in JS and PHP

+##How to run

+1. Download and upload into a functioning with php installed.
+2. Navigate to file location in browser for both the javascript and php exmaples to see results.